adepierre/Botcraft/README.md

 Three examples can be found in the [Examples](Examples/) folder:
 - [0_HelloWorld](Examples/0_HelloWorld): Connect to a server, send Hello World! in the chat then disconnect
 - [1_UserControlledExample](Examples/1_UserControlledExample): Best with GUI, mouse and keyboard controlled player.
 Can be used in a dummy world (without any server) to test things like physics or rendering
-- [2_ChatCommandExample](Examples/2_ChatCommandExample): Simple bot that obey command sent through vanilla chat.
+- [2_ChatCommandExample](Examples/2_ChatCommandExample): Simple bot that obey commands sent through vanilla chat.
 Knows three commands at this point, pathfinding, disconnecting and checking its sourroundings for spawnable blocks (useful if you want to check whether or not a perimeter is spawn proof).

 ## To-do list